mufanluo/mufanluo.github.io/_pages/project.md

 Hancock, J.T., Liu, X., Luo, M., Mieczkowski, H., & French, M. Social media use and psychological well-being: A Meta-analysis. [code and data visualization upon request]

-## How Does Shared Media Experience Affect Our Emotions and Social Well-being?

-People share media experience with others in everyday life.
-Live streaming technologies facilitate the shared experience by allowing people to view and communicate synchronously.
-We use large-scale field data and lab experiments to understand the amplification and psychological impacts of shared experience.

-Luo, M., Hsu, T., Park, J., Hancock, J.T.
-Amplification of shared-attention at-scale on YouTube.

-Luo, M., & Hancock, J.T.
-Co-viewing as a coping strategy to restore the need to belong.

 ## What Are the Impacts of Technologies on Self-construct and Identity?